ComFreek/mmtpygments/README.md

 ## Publishing

 Publishing is done automatically via [.travis.yml](./.travis.yml) upon tagged commits on the master branch.
+For that do

+1. Locally commit all your changes.
+2. Create a new version tag: `git tag -a vx.y.z -m "Version x.y.z, see CHANGELOG.md"` (the tag name needs to start with `v` and a digit for Travis CI to pick it up, see [`.travis.yml`](./.travis.yml))
+3. Push the commit and the tag: `git push && git push --tags`

-If you really have to manually publish a version for whatever reason, do the following:
+**Not recommended:** If you really have to publish a version manually for whatever reason, do the following:

 ```bash
 # Packaging